lambdamikel/europc-keyboard/README.md

 To once and for all get rid of the Mylar sheet in the Euro PC keyboards and repair your original Euro PC keyboard, I created this flexible (0.4 mm thick) PCB as a substitute.
-Just open up your EuroPC keyboard, remove and dispose of the Mylar sheet, and put this flexible PCB instead.
+Just open up your EuroPC keyboard, remove and dispose of the Mylar sheet, and put in this flexible PCB instead.
 You may have to use an exacto knife to carve out some extra material from the PCB to make it fit perfectly with the keyboard carrier plastic posts.

 Also, the flex cable connector on the Euro PC motherboard needs to be removed (by desoldering it).
 It is then replaced by a little adapter